scummvm/scummvm/engines/cryo/readme.txt

 are number of variables with non-descripitve names like byte_1234, those purpose is yet to be clearly understood.
 To make code debugging easier, EDEN_DEBUG macro activates several extra features.
 Some parts, like image drawing routines, can be simplified/generalized.
-Other parts, like CLView, can be replaced with existing SCUMMVM classes.

 Because parts of this code (mainly decompression and video playback) used by other Cryo's games, it might be worthy to make them reusable by future